Graduate Housing and Dining

 Opening Your Account

-You may purchase a declining plan and/or open a URos account by completing the Commuter Dining Agreement /Contract – Graduate Students and returning it to firstname.lastname@example.org.
+You may purchase a declining plan and/or open a URos account by completing the Commuter Dining Agreement /Contract – Graduate Students and returning it to firstname.lastname@example.org as an attachment using Word or PDF format.

 You can make additional deposits to your declining balance and URos account at learn.rochester.edu once you have opened an account.